sshatl/real_world_sales_data_cleaning/README.md

 # Real-World Sales Data Cleaning

-This project demonstrates an end-to-end data cleaning pipeline using real-world sales data from a small retail business specializing in refurbished (used) laptops.

-The dataset reflects manual data entry and batch-based extraction, resulting in structural issues, missing values, and mixed record types.
-The goal of this project is to audit the data, apply transparent cleaning steps, and produce analysis-ready datasets.
+This case shows how messy real-world sales data was cleaned, normalized, and prepared for reliable analysis and reporting.

 ---

 ## Dataset Overview